AlexandreResende/cache-api/README.md

 [X] create a class for centralizing mongodb method calls

-[ ] add a monitoring tool

-[ ] design a possible architecture for the project thinking about reliability, scalability and maintainability (system design)

-[ ] use a logging tool like sentry

 [ ] tests - unit and integration

 [X] setup for chai on test folder